transferable-samplers/transferable-samplers/docs/design.md

 # Design

-This page describes how the major components of the codebase fit together: the data module, Lightning module, callbacks, and samplers.
+This page describes how the major components of the codebase fit together: the data module, Lightning module, samplers, and callbacks.
 The goal is to make the responsibilities of each component clear and explain the design decisions behind the boundaries between them.

 ?> Transferable samplers builds upon [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
 A major benefit of PyTorch Lightning is in standardizing the components of codebases, aiding both readability and reproducibility.